AnhQuoc533/aws-ml-workflow/1-sagemaker/console-tutorial.md

 2. Select *Create bucket*.
 3. Enter a name for your bucket.
 Once created, you cannot change its name.
-4. For region, select the AWS Region close to you to minimize latency and costs.
+4. Select the AWS Region close to your location to minimize latency and costs.
+Additionally, remeber this region because it is going to be very important later.
 <p align="center"><img src="img/create_bucket.png" width="60%"></p>

 5. Scroll all the way down and select *Create bucket*.